fatima-najafi/oop-school-library/README.md

 <!-- PROJECT DESCRIPTION -->

-# 🎯 Custome Enumerable<a name="about-project"></a>
+# 🎯 OOP school library<a name="about-project"></a>

-> In this project, we will create a class called MyList and a module called MyEnumerable.
-The MyEnumerable module will provide a subset of the functionality found in the built-in Enumerable module.
+> i is a project that build with Ruby and in this project you will be able that add new students & teachers and books and can see the list of them and also will be able to save records of who borrowed a given book and when and all of this built in a beautiful and well-organized way!
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>